killy971/hpc-coveralls/README.md

 hpc-coveralls --exclude-dir=test1 --exclude-dir=test2 [test-suite-names]
 ```

-# Limitations

-As Coveralls doesn't support yet partial-line coverage, the following convention is used to represent line coverage with line hit counts:
+#### --coverage-mode

+As Coveralls doesn't support partial-line coverage yet, hpc-coveralls currently converts hpc coverage data into line based coverage data, which is the only format supported at the moment.
+The `--coverage-mode` option allows to configure how the coverage data is converted into Coveralls format, based on your needs.
+Below are the two modes currently available, with an explanation of what the hit count values mean.

+`--coverage-mode=AllowPartialLines` (default):
 - `0` : the line is never hit,
 - `1` : the line is partially covered,
 - `2` : the line is fully covered.

-This convention is the same as the one used by [cloverage](https://github.com/lshift/cloverage) coveralls output for Clojure projects code coverage.
+Note that `AllowPartialLines` conversion mode follows the same convention as the one used by [cloverage](https://github.com/lshift/cloverage) coveralls output for Clojure projects code coverage.

+`--coverage-mode=StrictlyFullLines`:
+- `0` : the line is never hit or only partially covered,
+- `1` : the line is fully covered.

-There's an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) to improve this.
+Please also note that there is an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) on coveralls issue tracker in order to improve this (add support for partial line coverage).

 # Contributing

 hpc-coveralls is still under development and any contributions are welcome!

 [Future Plans and Ideas](https://github.com/guillaume-nargeot/hpc-coveralls/wiki/Future-Plans-and-Ideas)

+Please share your comments and suggestions on [hpc-coveralls Gitter channel](https://gitter.im/guillaume-nargeot/hpc-coveralls)!

 # License